 The first choice in this we had to make was the size and thus scale of the model.
 Originally a builder’s model would have been made at a scale of 1:50, for a promotional model 1:100, would have been more suitable.

 We opted for the middle road and this model we scaled at 1:75.

 Originally, we thought crowdfunding would be something for rather small projects.
 But after brainstorming with some of our early investors and the banks and financial institutions, we realized that crowdfunding made a huge leap the las years and accordingly would fit very well with our finance strategy.

 On one side because it is building a community of ambassadors and future partners.
 On the other side, because it is just the disruptive kind of financing model, we need to scale up exponentially.

 For this reason, we are now preparing a series of crowdfunding campaigns in the next year.
 The first one, to finalize the EcoClipper500 prototype design, in March 2020.
-The second one to finance the first EcoClipper in August 2020.
+The second one to finance the first EcoClipper the end of 2020.

 A bright future for sail cargo.

 It has been very exciting to set the first steps on the EcoClipper adventure, of course it builds on a rich tradition of sail cargo.
 But also, we noticed throughout the past year that “the stars seem to be aligning” for our industry of emission free shipping.